-This court held a telephonic preliminary pretrial conference on July 15, 2010.
-Plaintiffs appeared by Jeffrey Spitzer-Resnick.
-Defendant appeared by Thomas B. Rusboldt.
-Based on the parties' proffer, the court did not set a trial date because everyone anticipates resolving this case with a dispositive motion.
+This court held a telephonic preliminary pretrial conference on May 21, 2013.
+Plaintiffs appeared by Robert Dreps.
+Defendant appeared by Laura Hanson.
+The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.
 The parties and their attorneys must at all times treat everyone involved in this lawsuit with courtesy and consideration.
 The parties must attend diligently to their obligations in this lawsuit and must reasonably accommodate each other in all matters so as to secure the just, speedy and inexpensive resolution of each proceeding in this matter as required by Fed.
 R. Civ.
 Pro.
 1. Failure to do so shall have consequences.